needle-cookbooks/chef-mongodb-composable/README.md

+# Notice

+This cookbook is under active development, and its public interface may change.

+What this warning means is that the attributes, and actions used by `mongod_instance`, `mongodb_release` and other pieces of this cookbook may drastically change.
+When using this cookbook please reference an exact SHA commit from this repository to ensure continuous functionality.

 # mongodb-composable cookbook

 This cookbook provides opinionated resources and providers for installing and configuring 10gen's MongoDB database, supervised by `runit`.